freemarker/freemarker-tutorials/00-installing-java-and-maven/README.md

 brew cask install java
 ```

 It’s a massive download (over 200MB) so it will take awhile.
-Once installation is complete, restart your Mac to get all the updated settings
+Once installation is complete, **restart your Mac** to get all the updated settings.

 ## Installing Maven